-I recently gave a webinar entitled, “Over Threshold: The Changing Definition,” for the Pet Professional Guild (PPG).
-The webinar is still available as a recording, and I encourage any interested folks to check it out.
-It is not expensive.
-(And thank you to everybody who already came!
-That was so cool to recognize some names!)
+In 2014, I gave a webinar entitled, “Over Threshold: The Changing Definition,” for the Pet Professional Guild (PPG).
+Thank you to everybody who came!
+That was so cool to recognize some names!

 I am outlining here some basics from the webinar.
 The reason I created the webinar in the first place was to allay confusion in the dog community about definitions and to aid in communication.
 I think some straightforward definitions and a “map” will help many people and their dogs.